 One-on-one Tutoring: Students may request regular writing tutoring on a weekly basis, may be referred by their instructor, or may visit the Writing Center on a per-assignment basis.
 In this setting, the student will work directly with a tutor on writing assignments and building basic writing skills.
 Students working with a one-on-one tutor may receive tutoring services for up to four times per assignment.
 While appointments are preferred, students may also be seen as walk-ins.
 However, students should be aware that they are not guaranteed to be seen when they do not have an appointment, that they may have to wait until a coach is available, and that walk-ins are seen on a first come, first served basis.

 Small Group Tutoring: Students with similar assignments may be assigned to one tutor to work in a small group setting.
 In this type of tutoring, students will collaborate with each other and with the tutor, who serves as a coach or guide through the writing process.
 Small groups will consist of no more than 3-4 students.
 These groups may include students who come for regular tutoring and those who have walked in for tutoring on one assignment only.

 Oral Communications Lab at the Writing Center (OCL)

-Course Support: Faculty in any discipline may request customized Oral Communication support for their courses.
+Oral Communications Faculty Course Support: Faculty in any discipline may request customized Written and/or Oral Communication support for their courses.
 We work directly with faculty to plan and deliver support that is tailored to the specific needs of the course and assignment.
 Support may include providing training in class or in workshops outside of class, developing evaluation/assessment tools (rubrics), and providing feedback to students.